pactflow/example-bi-directional-provider-readyapi/README.md

 When you run the CI pipeline (see below for doing this), the pipeline should perform the following activities (simplified):

 - Test
-  - Run tests to check spec compliance with openAPI spec
+  - Run tests to check provider codebase compliance with openAPI spec
-  - Create branch tag via Pact CLI
-  - Publish openAPI spec, along with a version with the name of the current branch
+  - Publishes the openAPI specification and verification results, along with a version and branch name, to Pactflow.
   - Check if we are safe to deploy to Production with `can-i-deploy` (ie. has the cross-contract validation has been successfully performed)
 - Deploy (only from <main|master>)
   - Deploy app to Production
-  - Record the Production deployment in the Pact Broker -
+  - Record the Production deployment in the Pact Broker

 ![Provider Pipeline](docs/provider-pipeline.png "Provider Pipeline")